ejeschke/dicomconvert/README.md

 - pydicom (for reading DICOM files)
 - pyyaml (for translating metadata)
 - astropy (for writing FITS files)
-- opencv-python (for writing PNG files)
+- opencv-python-headless (for writing PNG files)

 ON THE WEB
 ----------